fieldtrip/website/tutorial/cluster_permutation_freq.md

 ### Reading in the data

 We will now read and preprocess the data.
-If you would like to continue directly with the already preprocessed data, you can download it from the FieldTrip FTP server ([dataFIC.mat ](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/beamformer/dataFIC.mat) [& dataFC.mat ](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/beamformer/dataFC.mat).
-Load the data into MATLAB with the  command 'load' and skip to Calculation of the planar gradient and time-frequency analysis.
+If you would like to continue directly with the already preprocessed data, you can download [dataFIC.mat](https://download.fieldtriptoolbox.org/tutorial/beamformer/dataFIC.mat) and [dataFC.mat](https://download.fieldtriptoolbox.org/tutorial/beamformer/dataFC.mat).
+Load the data into MATLAB with the command `load` and skip to Calculation of the planar gradient and time-frequency analysis.

 Otherwise run the following code: